-402031 Computer Science 2 HONORS 11 - 12 1
+402031 Computer Science 2 Honors

-Prerequisite: Algebra II, Computer Science 1, and teacher approval
+Prerequisite: Algebra II, Computer Science 1, and

 This course has four main goals: develop advanced software engineering skills in the Java programming language; teach advanced data structures such as linked lists, trees, classes, and data files; expose students to the development and analysis of classic computer algorithms such as sorting, searching, recursion, and numerical analysis; recognize ethical and social implications of computer use.
 Students will develop major software projects over topics such as databases, sorting, business applications, and graphics.